 - Ballots may returned by the elector's mother, father, grandparent, aunt, uncle, brother, sister, spouse, son, daughter, niece, nephew, grandchild, son-in-law, daughter-in-law, mother-in-law, father-in-law, brother-in-law, sister-in-law, or an individual residing in the household of such elector

 - The absentee ballot of a disabled elector may be mailed or delivered by the caregiver of such disabled elector, regardless of whether such caregiver resides in such disabled elector's household.

 - The absentee ballot of an elector who is in custody in a jail or other detention facility may be mailed or delivered by any employee of such jail or facility having custody of such elector.

 - Voted ballots may not be faxed or electronically submitted for counting.

-- No voted ballots may be turned in at the Gwinnett Justice and Administration Center or any polling location for counting.
+- No voted ballots may be turned in for counting at the Gwinnett Justice and Administration Center or at any Election Day polling location.

-- Please contact the Gwinnett County Voter Registrations and Elections Office for additional details regarding the return of absentee ballots.
+- Please contact the Gwinnett Voter Registrations and Elections Office for questions and/or details regarding the return of absentee ballots.